iceye-ltd/product-documentation/docs/productguide/ordering.md

 The named recipients for that order will be notified via email once the order is received by the ICEYE Customer Operations and Satellite Planning (COSP) team.

-Once received, your order will be ingested into the ICEYE's planning system which will determine if the order can be confirmed within the AOI, and time windows that you have requested for the AOI.
+Once received, your order will be ingested into the ICEYE's planning system which will determine if the order can be confirmed within the area of interest  (AOI), and time windows that you have requested for the AOI.

 * If the order **can be fulfilled**, you will be notified via email that your order has been accepted and the images will be scheduled for acquisition.
 Alternatives are provided if available.
 * If the order **cannot be fulfilled** within the time constraints that you specified, you will be notified via email that your order cannot be completed.